CYBER MONDAY OFFER! Save up to £5000. Limited Time Only. CYBER MONDAY OFFER! Save up to £5000. Limited Time Only.

 Can I Have Emergency Dental Treatment During Pregnancy?

 Emergency dental treatment should be conducted as soon as possible, even if you are pregnant or trying to conceive.
-Since most emergency procedures such as root canal or extractions (getting a tooth pulled out) may require anaesthetic or x-rays, your dentist may advise you to wait until your second trimester.
+Since most emergency procedures such as root canals or extractions may require anaesthetic or x-rays, your dentist may advise you to wait until your second trimester.

 Can I Have Cosmetic Treatments and Braces Whilst Pregnant?

-Non-essential dental work like composite bonding, veneers, whitening, and other purely cosmetic procedures should ideally be scheduled before pregnancy or avoided until after giving birth.
+Non-essential dental work like composite bonding, veneers, whitening, and other purely cosmetic procedures should ideally be scheduled before pregnancy.
+Alternatively, they should be avoided until after giving birth.
 Whilst these procedures generally don’t pose a threat to your health or your baby’s health, it is better to avoid putting your body through any more discomfort than necessary during pregnancy.

 In conclusion…